missjaanii/missjaanii/README.md

 <br/>

- 👋 Keeping Tech as a hobby.
-Striving to be a Banker.⚡
+ 👋 Love to organise data and solve puzzles.⚡

 - 🔭 I’m currently working on bridging the gap between Experimental Physics and Advanced Machine Learning
 - 🌱 I’m currently learning about advanced neural networks